tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 ![][18]

-Dragging the “Columns” across to the query pane will produce this:
+Dragging the "Columns" across to the query pane will produce this:

  ![][19]